Click on the image to hear project managers talk about the project at our open house event in January.

 - To address aging infrastructure.
 The existing digesters are over 60 years old.
 Even now, the digesters require millions of dollars of repairs to keep them functioning until the new digesters come online.

 - To maintain regulatory compliance.
-The current facilities are falling behind state regulation, and the new facilities will be built to the very latest and predicted regulatory standards.
+The new facilities will be built to the very latest and predicted regulatory standards.

 - To protect public health and safety by having an operationally reliable wastewater treatment system.